Why fashion's rule-breakers are in the spotlight

 Growing digitalization and the explosive rise of social media have not only led to new forms of communication, making for a different perception, experience and consumption of fashion, but have also put the existing business models under pressure.
 The rhythm of presentation, production and communication steps up a notch season after season, putting the squeeze on creativity.

 The artistic direction of fashion houses switches at breakneck speed, as brands fight for relevance and resonance.
-The internet creates a constant stream of images and information, but despite this, there seems to be little room for deeper insights, analysis and historical contextualisation.
+The Internet creates a constant stream of images and information, but despite this, there seems to be little room for deeper insights, analysis and historical contextualisation.

 The traditional rhythm of two runway seasons per year (Spring-Summer and Autumn-Winter) is already a thing of the past, with some designers now making more than eight collections a year.
 So how to position creativity, innovation, originality and authorship in such a context?